-Despite the economic turmoil, I'm pleased to report that the Society continues to grow with mortgage lending of £110m leading to 5.4% growth in mortgage assets and operating profit of £2.47m.
+Despite the challenges faced by our teams, I'm pleased to report that the Society continues to grow with record mortgage lending of £125.3m leading to 6.5% growth in mortgage assets and underlying profit before Project Sherwood costs of £3.2m.

 The Society's mortgage lending proposition is based on the provision of a competitive range of fixed and discounted mortgages, mainly for owner occupiers but also for Buy-to-Let landlords and a small tranche of development finance.
-The Society's purpose is 'Providing homes for people and their savings' and our lending is therefore to private homeowners, those providing homes as rental properties or small developers who are building new homes.
-In recent years we have developed our capabilities to allow lending where appropriate returns for risk can be made, and this has led to an increasing number of self-build mortgages as well as supporting first time buyers with shared ownership properties and parental guarantee mortgages.
-2023 has also seen the launch of our range of Credit Repair products to assist those that have struggled during these difficult economic times to continue with home ownership.
+The Society's purpose is "Providing homes for people and their savings" and our lending is therefore to private homeowners, those providing homes as rental properties or small developers who are building new homes.
+In recent years we have developed our capabilities to allow lending where appropriate returns for risk can be made, and this has led to an increasing number of self-build mortgages as well as supporting first time buyers with shared ownership properties and high loan to value first homes.
+2024 has also seen the growth of our range of Credit Repair products to assist those that have struggled during these difficult economic times to continue with home ownership.
 We also believe that it is important as a mutual, to offer products to people at all stages of life and therefore we continue to offer mortgages to people with credible repayment plans who require interest only mortgages and to those seeking mortgages beyond normal retirement dates.